 Common causes of pain in the abdomen and back include menstrual pain, pain from ovarian cyst, gall bladder diseases, gallstones, prostatitis, endometriosis and leaking or ruptured abdominal aortic aneurysm.

 Are you suffering with abdominal and back pain?
 Abdominal or stomach pain that spreads through to the back could be a sign of a condition like stomach ulcer, pancreatitis or even cystitis, depending on the exact spot from where the pain starts.

-Abdominal and back pain occurring together is often a symptom of a:
+Abdominal and back pain occurring together can be indicative of:

-* The asterisked causes are reasonably rare and they should not be considered as the first possible cause of an abdominal and back pain occurring together.
+* The asterisked causes are reasonably rare.
 There are also other causes of abdominal and lower back pain in pregnancy and a few related to pain arising from the womb.

-Biliary colic is colic or pain due to the contraction of the gallbladder.
-The gall bladder is a pear shaped sac that lies just under the surface of the liver, about a hands length below your right breast.
+Biliary colic is pain due to the contraction of the gallbladder, which is a pear-shaped sac that lies just under the surface of the liver, about a hands-length below your right breast.

 This sac is where bile (that green bitter liquid you sometimes see in vomit) is stored.
 Bile is very important as it helps us digest our food properly.
 The liver produces bile and stores it in this sac.
-When we eat, especially rich foods or food rich in fat, the gallbladder contracts to release bile to help emulsify the fat in our food and to aid digestion of vital nutrients for our body.
+When we eat rich foods or foods high in fat, the gallbladder contracts to release bile to help emulsify the fat in our food and to aid digestion of vital nutrients for our body.